Only £109 with results in 3-4 weeks

 What is Coeliac Disease?

 Coeliac disease is what’s known as a genetic autoimmune disorder caused by an intolerance to gluten.
 Left untreated, it can lead to serious complications, which could negatively impact on your quality of life.
-Symptoms include: stomach pain, bloating and flatulence (passing wind), diarrhoea, indigestion, constipation.
+Symptoms include: stomach pain, bloating and flatulence (passing wind), diarrhoea, indigestion and constipation.
 Coeliac disease can also cause more general symptoms such as fatigue, weight loss, an itchy rash and difficulties with getting pregnant.

 Click here to read more about coeliac disease symptoms.

 If you think that you may have the condition, it could be well worth your while doing Genetic Testing for Coeliac Disease to see whether or not you carry the genes related to the disease.
-By doing so, you will essentially be able to rule out having coeliac disease with 99% accuracy.
+By doing so, you will essentially be able to rule out having coeliac disease with more than 99% accuracy.

 Advantages of Genetic Testing for Coeliac Disease